smplLemon/arc-01-my_mastermind/README.md

+# Welcome to my game Mastermaind
-# arc-01-my_mastermind
+# Task
+*This program is a simple implementation of a guessing game in which the player tries to guess a secret code within a limited number of attempts. the game provides feedback on the correctness of the guesses, indicating how many numbers are placed correctly and how many are placed incorrectly.

-## Description
+# Description
-Mastermind is a game composed of 9 pieces of different colors.
-A secret code is then composed of 4 distinct pieces.
-The player has 10 attempts to find the secret code.
-After each input, the game indicates to the player the number of well-placed pieces and the number of misplaced pieces.
-If the player finds the code, he wins, and the game stops.
-A misplaced piece is a piece that is present in the secret code but is not in the correct position.
+*The game generates a secret code consisting of four unique numbers from 0 to 9.
+The player then tries to guess the code within a certain number of attempts.
+After each guess, the game provides feedback on the accuracy of the guess, indicating the number of correctly placed digits and the number of incorrectly placed digits.
+# Installation
+*To install and compile the game, follow these steps:
+*Clone the repository or download the source code files.
+*Compile the source code using a C compiler such as gcc.
+For example: gcc -o guess_game.c
+* Run the compiled executable.

-## Usage
+# Usage
+*Once the game is compiled and running, follow these instructions to play:
+*If no arguments are provided, a random secret code will be generated and the game *will start with default settings (9 attempts).
+*If desired, you can provide command line arguments to configure the game:
+*-t <attempts>: Specify the number of attempts the player must guess the code.
+*-c <code>: Specify a specific secret code to guess.
+* Enter your guesses when prompted.
+Each guess must be four digits from 0 to 9, with no duplicates.
-To play My Mastermind, run the program and follow the on-screen instructions to input your guesses and receive feedback on the correctness of your guesses.
+*After each guess, the game will provide feedback on the correctness of the guess:

-## How to Play
-- The player attempts to guess the secret code, which consists of 4 distinct pieces from a set of 9 different pieces.
+*"Congratulations!
+You did it!" if the assumption is correct.
-- After each input, the game indicates the number of well-placed pieces and the number of misplaced pieces.
+*Otherwise, the number of correctly placed digits and the number of incorrectly placed digits will be indicated.
-- The game continues until the player guesses the correct code or runs out of attempts.
+*Keep guessing until you guess the correct code or you run out of attempts.
-- The player can specify the secret code and the number of attempts using the command-line options -c (code) and -t (attemts) respectively.

-## installation
-  none
+*After completing the game, you can continue the game by restarting the executable file.
+* Enjoy the guessing game!